MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 ## Customize the device

 The steps in this lab are optional.
-Most OEM devices require at least one of the customizations in this lab, but if you don't see the need to make any audit mode customizations, you don't have to.
+Most OEM devices require at least one of the customizations in this lab, but it isn't required.

 This section covers how to add: